Backlash

 Big End

-The end of the connecting rod which is secured to the crankshaft.
+The larger end of a connecting rod that attaches to the crankshaft journal.

 Big End Bearing

-A bearing (generally a shell type) fitted to the end of the connecting rod that is secured to the crankshaft.
+A journal bearing at the large end of the connecting rod that supports rotational motion at the crankshaft.

 Bihexagon